 "Henro" is a pilgrimage route connecting 88 temples and sacred sites in Shikoku believed to have been trained by Kukai, also known as Kobo Daishi, a monk who founded Japanese Shingon Buddhism.
 Henro is the longest circular pilgrimage route practiced over 1200 years of history, extending four prefectures in Shikoku for about 1,400 kilometers, which could take 40-50 days on foot.

-This 1-day tour is designed for those who want to get a feel of Henro by walking a historical pilgrimage route and visiting awe-inspiring temples.
+This 1-day tour is designed for those who stay at Matsuyama city or Dogo Onsen, and want to get a feel of Henro by walking a historical pilgrimage route and visiting awe-inspiring temples.
 Hike in the mountain trail and experience a religious journey of Shikoku Pilgrimage following the footsteps of Kobo Daishi and the pilgrims in the past.

 Sample Itinerary (10.5-hour tour)